viralvaghela/graphypy/README.md

 python graphypy.py URL
 ```
 Note: You might need to install the necessary Python packages specified in the requirements file before running the script.

+## Bugs
+If you find any issues in the tool, Feel free to create an issue [here](https://github.com/viralvaghela/graphypy/issues/new)

 Feel free to contribute and enhance the tool for better functionality and broader use cases.